Cuencamé: City

 Cuencamé was originally a very small town formed by adjoining wild northern tribes.
 During the Colonial period, different groups settled there, such as the Zacatecos, Tepehuanos, and Laguneros.
 Cuencamé was founded by Jesuit father Francisco Ramírez in August 1594 who founded a mission there 11 years after an original one, built by Franciscan father Jerónimo Panger, had been abandoned.
 As it was located in the central arid area, it attracted a lot of people interested in the silver mines around Cuencamé.

-Important residents
+Notable residents

 At the beginning of the Colonial period, there was a priest named Agustín de Espinoza.

 Another Jesuit priest was Jerónimo Ramírez who arrived there in August 1594.
 A famous monk, Francisco Santos, was in control of the Saint Anthony monastery in Cuencamé.
 Carlos Michaud, who founded the village of Pedriceña, captain of Pedriza in the Colonial period, also resided here.

 During the Mexican revolution period, Calixto Contreras (1867–1918) and Severino Ceniceros (1880–1937) were notable people from Cuencamé.
 They were born in the borough of Cuencamé.